JetBrains/jetbrains_guide/sites/webstorm-guide/contents/tips/share-run-configurations/index.md

 cardThumbnail: ./card.png
 screenshot: ./tip.png
 leadin: |
-  To make work with your project easier for your team members, you can share the run configuration you used for that project with them.
-This way, they’ll be able to run the project code using the same configuration settings regardless of what operating systems they are on.
+  You can make it easier for members of your team to work on your project by sharing your run configuration with them.
+This way, they’ll be able to run the project code using the same configuration settings regardless of the operating system they’re using.

-  To share a run configuration, open it in the [Run/Debug Configurations dialog](https://www.jetbrains.com/help/webstorm/run-debug-configurations-dialog.html), then tick the *Store as project file* checkbox and specify the path to the folder where you want to store the *.run.xml file with the selected run configuration.
+  To share a run configuration, open it in the [Run/Debug Configurations dialog](https://www.jetbrains.com/help/webstorm/run-debug-configurations-dialog.html), then select the _Store as project file_ checkbox and specify the path to the folder where the `*.run.xml` file with the selected run configuration will be stored.